Sunday Hybrid Worship, Pentecost V July 13 2025

 Loving God,

-and walk in your ways, to the glory of your name.
+and learn the wisdom of your ways.
 Amen

 Affirmation of Faith